Mi ami mi odi (song)

-"Mi ami mi odi" (You Love Me, You Hate Me) is a song by Italian singer Elodie.
-It was released on 4 April 2025 as the fourth single from the singer's fifth studio album Mi ami mi odi through Island Records.
+"Mi ami mi odi" (You Love Me, You Hate Me) is a song co-written and recorded by Italian singer Elodie.
+It was released on 4 April 2025 as the fourth single from the singer's fifth studio album, Mi ami mi odi, through Island Records.

 Composition

 It was written by Elodie, Elisa, Jacopo Ettorre, and Dardust, and produced by the latter with Cripo.

-Critical recepiton
+Critical reception

 Alessandro Alicandri of TV Sorrisi e Canzoni praised the artist's willingness to "make an ever-changing song unforgettable", appreciating the "very powerful production with experimental traits" on which she sets a text that "celebrates the female figure in the duality of feelings, sometimes opposite, that she generates in men".
 Alvise Salerno of All Music Italia associated the sounds with the 2023 mixtape Red Light, deeming it "a valid track" because if sung by "a Dua Lipa, make her sing it in English, and it becomes a resounding hit".